 Our main concern with the Switch comes in the form of power and third party developer support.
 One must wonder how much hardware Nintendo was able to pack into a portable tablet.
 The first look video showed Skyrim being played on the tablet and we know that requires considerable processing power.
 Nvidia has also come forward saying that a version of their Tegra CPU powers the device.
 Still, we are unsure how to compare the raw capability of the Switch with mainstream consoles.

 Nintendo has an excellent selection of titles developed under their own brand name but third party support has left more regular gamers wanting from the company.
-Nintendo released the names of some big companies who have pledged support to develop for the Switch but until we see any compelling modern day titles, we will reserve judgement.
+Nintendo released the names of some big companies who have pledged support to develop for the Switch but until we see any compelling modern day titles, we will reserve judgment.

-The Nintendo Switch is truly a unique addition to the console race and comes with the promising ability to take full scale console games on the go.
+The Nintendo Switch is a truly a unique addition to the console race and comes with the promising ability to take full-scale console games on the go.
 This portability does bring up the existence of the Nintendo 3DS, the best-selling mobile gaming device currently, and how the launch of the Switch will affect consumer demand.
 Would Nintendo even gamble to discontinue the 3DS in favor of a more versatile approach?

 Only more details can quench the thirst of the gaming world.
 As it stands, Nintendo has been very quiet about details regarding the Switch and their plans for the future.
 We do not have a price yet but a March 2017 release date has been mentioned.
 Nevertheless, Nintendo has succeeded in drawing the attention of both the casual and hardcore gaming community and is looking to make a big splash soon.